Illya-Maznitskiy/auto-scrape/README.md

 ## Run the project with Docker
 Make sure Docker is installed and running, then run:
+If you're running the project using Docker Compose, make sure to use:
+DB_HOST=db
+in your .env file
 ```bash
 docker-compose up --build
 ```